-Tony Blair has admitted he finds it hard to be hated by some people.
+Tony Blair '˜finds it hard' to be hated by people

 The former prime minister, who swept to power on a surge of popularity 20 years ago, also insisted the image of him concentrating on making money around the world since he left office in 2007 was wrong.

 Asked how he felt about being considered toxic by some and totally hated by others, Mr Blair told GQ: “Yep, it’s hard.
 It’s all about coming to terms with the fact that when you’re running for power you can be all things to all people.

 “But when you achieve power you have to make decisions and when that happens, and the process of government is your life, you become less popular.”